How to ensure your next work trip doesn’t get in the way of your work.

 Traveling for work can be fun, but it can also be challenging – particularly when it comes to staying productive as your routine is thrown off.
 Remember, your deadlines don’t disappear when you hit the road.

-I’ve been thinking about this topic ever since we kicked off the 2014 JobMobile event series with TheLadders.
 When you’re traveling frequently for business, it’s imperative to plan ahead.
 Here are four tips to help you stay productive when you’re out of your usual element.

 Before you hit the road, meet with your team members to share project updates and review next steps.
 Communicate when you will be available to speak on the phone, and when you’ll be checking your email.
 Determine how you’d like urgent messages flagged in your inbox so the most pressing issues can quickly be addressed during your short windows of time between business meetings.
 Set up your out-of-office messages for your phone and email, detailing a point person for inquiries, and articulating communication expectations.